JapanProducts-job-hunt-site/job-hunt-v2/controller/README.md

-this folder have the files to communite with DB
+this folder have the files to communicate with DB